capport-wg/api/draft-ietf-capport-api.md

 Certificates with missing intermediate certificates that rely on clients validating the certificate chain using the URI specified in the Authority Information Access (AIA) extension {{!RFC5280}} SHOULD NOT be used by the Captive Portal API server.
 If the certificates do require the use of AIA, the captive network MUST allow client access to the host specified in the URI.

 If the client is unable to validate the certificate presented by the API server, it MUST NOT proceed with any of the behavior for API interaction described in this document.
 The client will proceed to interact with the captive network as if the API capabilities were not present.
-It may still be possible for the user to access the network by being redirected to a web portal.
+It may still be possible for the user to access the network if the network redirects a cleartext webpage to a web portal.

 # API State Structure {#json-keys}